t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 In particular the "urn:dev" URI {{RFC9039}} details multiple ways for generating and representing endpoint identifiers of IoT devices.

 The query parameters can be used to parameterize the resource.
-For example, a GET request may use query parameters to request the server to send only certain kind data of the resource (i.e., filtering the response).
+For example, a GET request may use query parameters to request the server to send only certain kind of data of the resource (i.e., filtering the response).
 Query parameters in PUT and POST requests do not have such established semantics and are not used consistently.
 Whether the order of the query parameters matters in URIs is up to the server implementation; they might even be re-ordered, for instance by intermediaries.
 Therefore, applications should not rely on their order; see {{Section 3.3.4 of ?RFC6943}} for more details.